notagoodidea/todos/README.md

-# todos - A collection of Raku Todo list apps
+# :open_book: todos - A collection of Raku Todo list apps
 Everybody and half of his family have written or looked for todo manager app as a way to showcase a language, framework, etc.
 **Todos** only goal is to collect differents todo manager written in [Raku](https://raku.org/).
 None of the submissions must be a showcase of good pratices but they can be.